ScorpionesLabs/DVS/Readme.md

 * Use an application aware firewall to block DCOM access between computers.
 Especially from a computer which is not part of the IT or management infrastructure.

-* Intrustion prevention system (e.g. Snort, Suricata) can be used to detect DCOM protocol which is based on RPC (MS-RPC, MS-RPCE) and Remote registry protcol (MS-RRP).
+* Intrusion prevention system (e.g. Snort, Suricata) can be used to detect DCOM protocol which is based on RPC (MS-RPC, MS-RPCE) and Remote registry protocol (MS-RRP).
   * [Possible Snort rule](https://www.snort.org/rule-docs/1-569)

 * Monitor Windows Defender firewall by enabling audit log on blocked traffic for **domain** and **private** profiles.